Energy hardship expert panel and reference group

 • Consumer protection

-The Panel has also prepared a summary version of its discussion paper, outlining the key ideas the Panel is seeking feedback on during this engagement period.
+The Panel also prepared a summary version of its discussion paper, outlining the key ideas the Panel sought feedback on during this engagement period.

-The Energy Hardship Expert Panel is an independent body, established by MBIE following recommendations to government by the independent Electricity Price Review.
-The proposals in its discussion paper are the Panel’s own work and do not reflect government policy.
+The proposals in its Discussion Paper are the Panel’s own work and do not reflect government policy.

 Resources